|Central Garage Business Officer|

 Ability to analyze computerized motor vehicle and inventory reports and apply the data as necessary.

-Ability to establish and maintain effective working relationships with subordinates, superiors, and agency, department and/or division heads.
+Ability to establish and maintain effective working relationships with subordinates, superiors, and department and/or division heads.

-Ability to express ideas clearly and concisely, orally and in writing.
+Ability to express ideas effectively, both orally and in writing.

 Ability to plan and direct responsible clerical and administrative procedures.